squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 }}}

 === .SH OPTIONS ===
 A fully documented list of available command line options.
+With an empty line between each.
 The table column offset of the description text is 12 characters, set on the first '''.TP''' tag.

-The option switch and any accepted variable names are marked not for translation.
+The option switch and any accepted variable names are marked not for translation (unlike in synopsis).

 The option description is open for translation.
+Any repetition of the variable name is highlighted in bold.

 For example:
 {{{